jonatack/dotfiles/README.md

 ## How to use

 - Clone the repository into `~/dotfiles/`

-    - Create symlinks from your home directory to the repository files in `~/dotfiles`
+- Create symlinks for each dotfile from your home directory to the repository file in `~/dotfiles`

 For example, to symlink `.bash_aliases` to `~/dotfiles/bash_aliases`, run the following in the terminal: